Ticket backlash overshadows Games

 "I heard my company had loads of tickets but they were only for very important people," she said.

-(Reporting by Karolos Grohmann and Paul Casciato, writing by Peter Millership and Ossian Shine, editing by Ed Osmond and Jason Neely)
+(Reporting by Karolos Grohmann and Paul Casciato, additional reporting by Keith Weir, writing by Peter Millership and Ossian Shine, editing by Ed Osmond, Jason Neely and Justin Palmer)